Tatum lifts Celtics past Pistons for weekend split

 TIP-INS

 Pistons: Josh Jackson went down with a right lower-leg injury early in the third quarter when he was fouled on a transition layup.
-He made the shot and the subsequent free throw, but was taken out of the game and did not return. .
-Griffin returned for the Pistons after missing a game in the NBA’s concussion protocol.
+He made the shot and the subsequent free throw, but was taken out of the game and did not return.
+Casey did not have an update after the game. … Griffin returned for the Pistons after missing a game in the NBA’s concussion protocol. … Griffin, Jackson and Plumlee had 13 points apiece.

 UP NEXT